chamambom/my-terraform-cloud-journey/README.md

 Managed cloud customers - customers who would allow the CSP to deploy Platform & Application landing zones for a customer then handover an already secure governed cloud for them to deploy their workloads on.

-Unmanaged cloud customers - these are customers that
+Unmanaged cloud customers - customers that prefer managing their own AWS/Azure environments.
+All they needed was Tenant or Subscription provisioning.

-and manage depending on the scale of resources they intended to deploy, we utilized Terraform, Azure Repos, or GitHub to manage resources effectively.
+Tools used in the Continous Intergration/Deployment/Delivery (CI/CD):
+- Terraform & Azure Repos for Azure deployments and
+- Terraform & GitHub actions for AWS environments.

 > Terraform enables you to safely and predictably create, change, and improve infrastructure.